Daksh-Official/PassCode/README.md

 ## 🔒 Security Notes

-## 1. ⚠️ The MERN version currently uses a local MongoDB instance.
+### 1. ⚠️ The MERN version currently uses a local MongoDB instance.
-=> This means all saved passwords are stored together without user accounts.
+=> This means all saved passwords are stored together without user accounts.<br>
-=> If used by multiple people, their passwords could mix together.
+=> If used by multiple people, their passwords could mix together.<br>
-=> It should not be used in production without authentication and user separation.
+=> It should not be used in production without authentication and user separation.<br>

-## 2. The LocalStorage version is only for demonstration purposes.
+### 2. The LocalStorage version is only for demonstration purposes.
-=> Data is stored in the browser’s local storage.
+=> Data is stored in the browser’s local storage.<br>
-=> Clearing browser cache will delete all saved passwords.
+=> Clearing browser cache will delete all saved passwords.<br>

 ## ✨ Future Improvements